marchah/CoinOps-LEDBlinky-Integration/README.md

 - Need to find a way to stop LEDBlinky when CoinOps exit
 - Need to test if servostick is working

+### Gems

+- have instructions to launch game `Sonic` on Genesis and `GNC` on SNES, didn't see them on the frontend so not handle by LEDBlinky yet.

 ## Notes